Cricket’s Shorthand Course

 Update this book at the end of each homework session – after your hand is comfortable with the new shapes.
 Sort the contents of each page in any order that makes sense to you.
 The order does not have to be perfect.

 When a page is filled, rewrite it spread over two or more pages, to make room for more.
-You will find that you need shorter explanations and fewer examples for familiar rules each time.
+This copying will help you remember the rules.

 A Note on Word Lists